isabella232/bas-style-kit/README.md

 Less is a CSS pre-processor and therefore has to be compiled down to CSS before it can be used within a browser.

-The Bas Style Kit uses a Gulp task to do this, through the `gulp less` command.
+The Bas Style Kit uses a Gulp task to do this `gulp less`.

 This command will: